Sampoong Department Store collapse: Collapse

-In April 1995, cracks began to appear in the ceiling of the fifth floor in the south wing, with the only response by Lee Joon and his management staff to move merchandise and stores from the top floor to the basement.
+In April 1995, cracks began to appear in the ceiling of the fifth floor in the south wing, but the only response by Lee Joon and staff management was to move merchandise and stores from the top floor to the basement.

-On the morning of June 29, the number of cracks in the area increased dramatically, prompting managers to close parts of the top floor; the store management failed to shut the building down or issue formal evacuation orders, as the number of customers in the building at the time was unusually high, and management did not want to lose the day's revenue.
+On the morning of June 29, the number of cracks in the area increased dramatically, prompting store management to close parts of the top floor.
+However, the management failed to shut the building down or issue formal evacuation orders, as the number of customers in the building at the time was unusually high, and management did not want to lose the day's revenue.
 When civil engineering experts were invited to inspect the structure, a cursory check revealed that the building was at risk of collapse.
-The facility's manager examined the slab in one of the fifth-floor restaurants only hours before the collapse.
+The facility's manager also examined the slab in one of the fifth-floor restaurants only hours before the collapse.
 Five hours before the collapse, the first of several loud bangs was heard emanating from the top floors, as the vibration of the air conditioning caused the cracks in the slabs to widen further.
 Amid customer complaints about the vibration, the air conditioning was turned off, but the cracks in the floors had already grown to 10 cm wide.

-Around then, it was realized that collapse of the building was inevitable, and an emergency board meeting was held.
-While the directors suggested to him that all staff and customers be evacuated, Lee Joon angrily refused to do so for fear of revenue losses.
+An emergency board of directors meeting was held when it became clear that the building's collapse was inevitable.
+The directors suggested that all staff and customers should be evacuated, but Lee Joon violently refused to do so for fear of revenue losses.
 However, Lee Joon and the executives left the building safely before the collapse occurred.
-He did not even inform his own daughter-in-law, Chu Kyung Young, who was one of the employees in the building, of the imminent danger: she became trapped in the rubble and was rescued only days later.

 At about 5:00 p.m., KST (UTC+9:00), as the fifth floor ceiling began to sink, store workers finally closed off all customer access to the fifth floor.
-The store was packed with hundreds of shoppers 57 minutes before the collapse, but Lee Joon did not close the store or carry out repairs during that time.
-When the store started to produce cracking sounds at about 5:52 p.m., workers began to sound alarms and evacuate the building, but it was too late: the roof gave way, and the air conditioning units crashed through into the overloaded fifth floor, which in turn gave way and caused the unit to crash through the lower floors.
-The main columns, which had weakened to allow the insertion of the escalators, also collapsed, and the building's south wing began pancaking into the basement.
-In less than twenty seconds, all the columns in the store's south wing had given way, killing 502 people and trapping more than 1,500 inside.
-The disaster resulted in property damage totaling about ₩270 billion (approximately US$216 million at the time and approximately US$420 million in 2022).
+Fifty-seven minutes before the collapse, the store was packed with hundreds of shoppers, but still, Lee Joon did not close the store or attempt any repairs.
+At about 5:52 p.m., cracking sounds could be heard and workers began to sound alarms and evacuate the building, but it was too late.
+The roof gave way and the air conditioning units crashed onto the overloaded fifth floor which then gave way.
+In less than twenty seconds, the building's main columns (which had been weakened by the installation of the escalators) failed, followed by all the columns in the south wing.
+The store's south wing, excepting the very southernmost part, then collapsed completely into the basement trapping more than 1,500 people inside.
+502 people died and 937 were injured.
+The disaster resulted in property damage totaling about ₩270 billion (about US$206 million).